 It’s not that you need to keep up with every new trend or care about what’s on the runways if that’s not your scene.
 It’s just that shoes, perhaps more than any other thing you wear, can make you look dated or weird if you don’t keep an eye on them.
-And though fashion is cyclical, shoe fads rarely come back in the way bell-bottom jeans or plaid shirts do.
+Though fashion is cyclical, shoe fads rarely come back in the way bell-bottom jeans or plaid shirts do.
 Sure, there are some classics.
 And yes, pointy toes will always return.
-But next year’s pointy toes will likely look quite different from the pointy toes of five years ago.
+Next year’s pointy toes will likely look quite different from the pointy toes of five years ago.

 4. Think About Your Lifestyle